Everything You Need to Know About the Experienced Employee Visa for IT and Non-IT Workers in Germany

 - Access to work in Germany’s thriving economy across various sectors like IT, finance, and marketing.

-- No requirement for degree recognition in IT roles if professional experience suffices
+- No requirement for existence of a degree in IT roles if professional experience suffices

 - Opportunity to transition to permanent residency after consistent employment and contributions to social security systems.